IBCA CONSTITUTION Tentative pending Board Approval

 Section 5.
 Vacancies shall be filled by a nomination from the remaining Directors.

 Section 6.
-A quorum requires that ten (10 ) members of the Board of Directors be present before official business may be conducted.
+A quorum requires that 10 members of the Board of Directors be present before official business may be conducted.
 Absent members may vote by mail or by proxy.
 Mail vote must be received before said meeting.

 Section 7.
-The Executive Director shall serve as chairman of the Board of Director meetings.
+The Executive Director shall serve as chairman of the Board of Directors meetings.
 The President shall be chairman in the absence of the Executive Director.

 Article VII – AMENDMENT

 Section 1.
-The Board of Directors may amend the Constitution and By-laws by affirmation of ten (10) members.
+The Executive Board may amend the constitution and by-laws by a two-thirds vote and approval by the Board of Directors.